FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Randomness.md

 euint256 randomValue = FHE.randomEuint256();
 ```

-Note that the random values are returned encrypted.
+Note that the random values are returned as encrypted values.
 This is a fundamental quality of randomness generation, because if the returned value
 was plaintext, then it would be possible to simulate the execution and predict the random value.

+To see the randomness functions as part of a full example take a look at the [rng-binary-guessing-game](https://github.com/FhenixProtocol/rng-binary-guessing-game-demo) example repo.

 ### Best practice: Ensure caller is not a Contract

 When acting upon the resulting random numbers, it is important to keep the following
 scenario in mind.